OUR STORY

 Learn More About Brad

-Loving dogs is one thing but communicating with and leading dogs in an instinctual way is another.
+Loving dogs is common, but having the ability to communicate and lead dogs in an instinctual way is not.
 Brad learned that lesson at an early age while working on his uncle’s ranch in northern Oklahoma.
 Watching cattle dogs work was a new experience and opened his eyes to the organic bond that exists between humans and dogs.
-The willingness dogs have to communicate with us, their desire to fulfill our requests, and their ability to read and understand our emotions, energy, body language, and commands was so apparent on a ranch (where dogs still had real jobs).
-That experience on the ranch changed Brad’s life forever.
-In 1992, Brad started training family dogs for the first time and fell in love with a new language – the common, unspoken language between humans and dogs.

-Dogs have been Brad’s constant companion ever since.
 Brad was a college athlete who studied Exercise Physiology and eventually became a personal trainer.
 Here he developed a deep desire to help transform people’s lives.
 As a personal trainer he was able to witness not only the physical transformations but the mental transformations that went along with a healthier lifestyle.

 After 18 years of Corporate America, Brad needed a change.
 He felt a pull to do work that was in line with his deepest values and that truly made a difference in people’s lives.